tpope/vim-fugitive/README.markdown

 * View any blob, tree, commit, or tag in the repository with `:Gedit` (and `:Gsplit`, etc.).
 For example, `:Gedit HEAD~3:%` loads the current file as it existed 3 commits ago.
-* `:Gdiffsplit` brings up the staged version of the file side by side with the working tree version.
+* `:Gdiffsplit` (or `:Gvdiffsplit`) brings up the staged version of the file side by side with the working tree version.
 Use Vim's diff handling capabilities to apply changes to the staged version, and write that buffer to stage the changes.
   You can also give an arbitrary `:Gedit` argument to diff against older versions of the file.
 * `:Gread` is a variant of `git checkout -- filename` that operates on the buffer rather than the file itself.
 This means you can use `u` to undo it